 Admission Requirements: Students are eligible for admission to the program two years after graduation from high school.
 In case of those passing a high school equivalency examination, admission must be two years after their high school class has graduated.
+A student with a regionally accredited associate level or baccalaureate degree is excluded from admission to the Board of Governors Associate in Applied Science degree program.

-General Education Core Requirements (21 Credits)
+General Education Core Requirements (15 Credits)

-Communications (6 Credits)
+Communications (3 Credits)